andrewpap22/URL-Shortener_Rest-API/README.md

 1. Create a Python env (using Python 3.6+) and install the requirements.
 2. Build the `POST /shortlinks` endpoint.
 We've provided a skeleton API using `flask`.
-3. Write some tests.
-We've provided a test blueprint using `pytest`.
+3. Write some tests using `pytest`.

 <hr>